codeconsole/grails-plugin-sitemesh3/README.md

  [See discussion here](https://github.com/grails/grails-core/issues/13058)

-## NOTE - This version of the plugin requires grails-gsp 6.0.1
+### NOTE - This version of the plugin requires grails-gsp 6.0.1

+## Want to See the Full Power for Sitemesh 3?
+Check out using SiteMesh 3 layouts on GSP and JSP pages, error pages, specifying layouts in controllers, and even applying multiple layouts to the same view!

 You can see a working example by running this plugin:
 ```./gradlew bootRun```

 # Grails 6 Installation instructions: